 Gluten-Free Diets — Basic infomration on celiac disease and gluten-free diets.

 What Foods Have Gluten? — Wondering what foods have gluten?
 You might be surprised.

 What Can I Eat That is Gluten-Free? — Going gluten-free can be difficult, but you still have many choices.

-Gluten-Free Meal Ideas — Even when you are gluten-free, your meals can still be balanced and delicious!
+Gluten-Free Meal Ideas — If you follow a gluten-free diet, your meals can still be balanced and delicious!

-You can find resources and organizations that deal specifically with gluten-free issues by searching for "gluten-free" or "celiac disease" in your favorite search engine.
+You can find additional resources and organizations that deal specifically with gluten-free issues by searching for "gluten-free" or "celiac disease" using your preferred search engine.